Cliche Day – November 3, 2026

 Cliche Day FAQs

-What is a movie cliché?
+What is the difference between an idiom and a cliché?

 Cliche Day Activities